327B.04 MANUFACTURERS AND DEALERS; LICENSES; BONDS.

 manufactured home it proposes to deal in;

-(c) the applicant has secured a surety bond in the amount of $20,000 for the protection of
+(c) the applicant has secured: (1) a surety bond in the amount of $20,000 for the agency

-consumer customers, executed by the applicant as principal and issued by a surety company
+consumer customers, and must be executed by the applicant as principal and issued by a surety

-admitted to do business in this state.
-The bond shall be exclusively for the purpose of reimbursing
+company admitted to do business in this state.
+Each bond shall be exclusively for the purpose

-consumer customers and shall be conditioned upon the faithful compliance by the applicant
+of reimbursing consumer customers and shall be conditioned upon the faithful compliance by

-performance of all its legal obligations to consumer customers;
+applicant's faithful performance of all its legal obligations to consumer customers; and (2) a

 (d) the applicant has established a trust account as required by section